JMhuautla/JMhuautla/README.md

 - 💞️ I’m looking to collaborate on ML and DL projects.
 - 💡 Happy to share mi experience as a DS so far.

 - 📫 Any doubts?
-You can reach me in my [LinkedIn](www.linkedin.com/in/jose-manuel-huautla-ortiz) profile.
+You can reach me in my www.linkedin.com/in/jose-manuel-huautla-ortiz
 - 📧 e-mail: jmhuautla6@gmail.com